Tag Archive for: Montana

 Their wedding would be a wonderful hodgepodge of tradition and a unique blend of the couple’s own interests.

-Their shared love of medieval fantasy book genres influenced their wedding decorations, outfits and even an honorary object for the day.
-The wedding party all took turns wielding the wedding couple’s actual battle hammer named “Schmerglehermer”.
+Their shared love of medieval fantasy book genres influenced their wedding decorations, outfits, and even an honorary object for the day.
+The wedding party all took turns wielding the wedding couple’s authentic battle hammer named “Schmerglehermer”.
 With a sense of humor throughout, the wedding couple and party included the hammer in the festivities.
-It was walked down the aisle during the ceremony, guests posed throughout the day with it in photos and it even found it’s way onto the dance floor.
+It was walked down the aisle during the ceremony, guests posed throughout the day with it in photos, and it even found its way onto the dance floor.
 I love a couple and community that geeks out together.
-It was no short of epic.
+Their wedding was nothing short of epic.

 Bozeman Wedding Photographer Springhill Pavilion